-- Cold therapy (polar ice machine or pack of frozen peas).
+- Place an ice pack (frozen peas or corn work well) around your knee for 15 minutes several times daily to help reduce swelling and pain.
 Make sure to ice especially after exercises. - Elevating your leg above your heart level to help relieve swelling & pressure.
-Do not let your legs dangle for greater than 1 hour. - Balancing rest and activity - Take your pain medication as prescribed.
+Do not let your legs dangle for greater than 1 hour. - Balancing rest and activity - Take pain medication as ordered.
 Remember, if you are in too much pain, you will not be able to do your exercises.
 It is a good idea to take your pain medication half an hour before your exercises.
-You will gradually wean off your medication as your pain improves
+You will gradually wean off your medication as your pain improves.